MedMaxLab/selfEEG/Paper/paper.md

 bibliography: bibliography.bib
 ---

 # Summary
 SelfEEG is an open-source Python library developed to assist researchers in conducting Self-Supervised Learning (SSL) experiments on electroencephalography (EEG) data.
 Its primary objective is to offer a user-friendly but highly customizable environment, enabling researchers to efficiently design and execute self-supervised learning tasks on EEG data.

-Within selfEEG, users can access various modules that cover all the stages of a typical SSL pipeline, ranging from the dataloaders creation to the model pretraining and fine-tuning.
+SelfEEG covers all the stages of a typical SSL pipeline, ranging from data import to model design and training.

-The library also addresses key challenges identified from the analysis of previous works presenting SSL applications for biomedical signal analysis.
-These challenges include the need to split data at various granularity levels (e.g., trial-, session-, subject-, or dataset-based splits), effectively manage data of different formats during mini-batch construction, and provide a wide range of standard deep learning models, data augmentations and SSL baseline methods specific to EEG analysis.
+It includes modules specifically designed to: split data at various granularity levels (e.g., session-, subject-, or dataset-based splits); effectively manage data stored with different modalities (e.g., file extensions, data types) during mini-batch construction; provide a wide range of standard deep learning models, data augmentations and SSL baseline methods specific to EEG data.

-Most of the functionalities offered by selfEEG can be executed on GPU devices, which expands its usability beyond the self-supervised learning area.
-Additionally, while the library mainly focuses on EEG data, it can be easily adapted for other biomedical signals, such as electromyography or electrocardiography, making it a versatile deep learning tool in the biomedical field.
+Most of the functionalities offered by selfEEG can be executed both on GPUs and CPUs, expanding its usability beyond the self-supervised learning area.

-The open-source code, examples, and instructions for installing and use selfEEG can be accessed through the [GitHub repository](https://github.com/MedMaxLab/selfEEG).
+Additionally, such functionalities can be employed for the analysis of other biomedical signals often coupled with EEGs, such as electromyography or electrocardiography data.

+These features make selfEEG a versatile deep learning tool for biomedical applications and, considering that SSL represents one of the currently most active field of Artificial Intelligence, a useful resource for the scientific community.

 # Statement of need
-Deep learning applications in the biomedical field frequently face challenges in assembling large, labeled datasets, which are needed to achieve effective training.
-Acquiring medical data like EEG is in fact expensive, time-consuming, and requires specific instrumentation, human volunteers, and expert neuroscientists to perform the laborious task of data annotation [@dl_promises].
+Self-supervised learning (SSL) is an unsupervised learning approach that learns representations from unlabeled data, exploiting the structure of the data to provide supervision[@banville].
+In the past 5 years, over 20 works applied SSL to EEG data analysis [@DelPup2023], demonstrating how this strategy can improve model’s accuracy and mitigate overfitting, especially when there is a limited amount of labeled data [@eegrafiei].

-Self-supervised learning (SSL) has recently emerged as a solution to this problem, as it allows extracting relevant features from vast unlabeled data.
-Several works have confirmed that this strategy can help to improve accuracy and mitigate overfitting in contexts with limited labeled data or multiple heterogeneous datasets to aggregate [@ericsson2022self].
-Moreover, as reported in a recent survey [@DelPup2023], more than 20 works employing SSL for EEG analysis have already been published in the past few years, showing how active and proficient the research in this field is.
-However, despite the significant contributions, there are currently no frameworks or common standards for developing EEG-based self-supervised learning pipelines, unlike in other fields like computer vision.
-This lack of standardization hinders the comparison of different strategies and the progress of the field.
+However, despite the significant contributions, there are currently no frameworks or common standards for developing EEG-based SSL pipelines, contrary to other fields like computer vision (see [LightlySSL](https://github.com/lightly-ai/lightly) or [ViSSL](https://github.com/facebookresearch/vissl)).
+The absence of a framework dedicated to EEG data slows down the development of novel strategies and the progress of the field.

 SelfEEG specifically aims at solving these limitations.
-Through its highly customizable environment, researchers can easily build an SSL pipeline, speeding up the experimental design and improving the reproducibility of their results.
-Moreover, the use of a common environment can enhance the comparison between different EEG-based SSL algorithms, facilitating the build of valuable benchmarks.
+Through its environment, researchers can easily build an SSL pipeline, speeding up the experimental design and improving result's reproducibility.
+Reproducibility is important in the self-supervised learning area, because it can enhance the comparison between different strategies and support the creation of valuable benchmarks.

+SelfEEG was developed by considering the needs of deep learning researchers, for whom this library is mainly designed.
+For this reason, the library still retains a high but easily manageable level of customizability.

 # Library Overview
-SelfEEG is built on top of Pytorch [@pytorch], chosen for its flexibility and high level of customization.
-It also requires few other standard packages to properly work.
-As a result, selfEEG can be easily integrated into existing environments without conflicts with other installations.
+SelfEEG is a comprehensive library for SSL applications to EEG data.
+It is built on top of PyTorch [@pytorch] and it includes several modules targeting all the steps required for developing EEG-based SSL pipelines.

-Regarding its structure, selfEEG comprises the following modules:
+In particular, selfEEG comprises the following modules:

-- **dataloading**: a collection of functions and classes to split a repository and construct an efficient Pytorch’s data loader.
+- **dataloading**: a collection of functions and classes designed to support data splitting and the construction of efficient PyTorch dataloaders.
-- **augmentation**: a collection of data augmentation functions and classes designed to combine them, with full GPU support.
+- **augmentation**: a collection of data augmentation functions and other classes designed to combine them in more complex patterns.
-- **models**: a collection of deep learning models widely adopted for EEG-analysis.
+- **models**: a collection of EEG deep learning models.
 - **losses**: a collection of self-supervised learning losses.
-- **ssl**:  collection of SSL algorithms with a highly customizable fit method.
+- **ssl**:  a collection of self-supervised learning algorithms with highly customizable fit methods.
-- **utils**: a collection of utility functions and classes, such as a Pytorch port of a pchip interpolator or an EEG range scaler with soft clipping.
+- **utils**: a collection of utility functions and classes for various purposes, such as a PyTorch compatible EEG sampler and scaler.

-# Related open source projects
+# Related open-source projects
-Several deep learning frameworks have been developed for the analysis of neuroscientific data like EEG, which have been reviewed and listed in [@app13095472].
+Despite several deep learning frameworks were developed for the analysis of EEG data, a library focused on the construction of self-supervised learning pipelines on EEG data is still not available to the best of our knowledge, hindering the advancement of the scientific knowledge and the progress of the field.
+A comprehensive review of open-source projects related to neuroscientific data analysis is provided in [@app13095472].
 Few examples are EEG-DL [@eegdl] and [torchEEG](https://github.com/torcheeg/torcheeg), which characterized for their completeness and spread among the neuroscience community.
-However, a library focused on the development of self-supervised learning pipelines on EEG data is still not available to the best of our knowledge.
-A framework worth mentioning is [LightlySSL](https://github.com/lightly-ai/lightly), which, like selfEEG, is a self-supervised learning python framework.
-However, lightlySSL is designed for computer-vision applications, which, although similar in the pretraining strategy, require different designing choices in the data preparation and augmentation phases that can hinder the exportability of such a framework in the EEG domain.

 # Future development
-Considering how rapidly self-supervised learning is evolving, this library is expected to be constantly updated with novel self-supervised learning algorithms and deep learning models.
-Moreover, additional functionalities that can further improve the overall usability and enhance the comparison between different SSL strategies will be supported as well.
+Considering how rapidly self-supervised learning is evolving, this library is expected to be constantly updated by the authors and the open-source community, especially by adding novel self-supervised learning algorithms, deep learning models, and functionalities that can enhance the comparison between different developed strategies.
+In particular, the authors plan to continue working on SelfEEG during the next years via several ongoing European and national projects.

 # CRediT Authorship Statement
-FDP: Conceptualization, Writing - Original Draft, Software - Development, Software - Design, Software - Testing; AZ: Writing - Review & Editing, Software - design (dataloading and utils modules), Software - Testing; LFT: Writing - Review & Editing, Software - design (dataloading and utils modules), Software - Testing; MA: Funding Acquisition, Project Administration, Supervision, Writing - Review & Editing.
+FDP: Conceptualization, Writing - Original Draft, Software - Development, Software - Design, Software - Testing;
+AZ: Writing - Review & Editing, Software - design (dataloading and utils modules), Software - Testing;
+LFT: Writing - Review & Editing, Software - design (dataloading and utils modules), Software - Testing;
+PEM: Technical support, Writing - Review & Editing, Software - Testing;
+MA: Funding Acquisition, Project Administration, Supervision, Writing - Review & Editing.

 # Acknowledgements
+This work was supported by the STARS@UNIPD funding program of the University of Padova, Italy, through the project: MEDMAX.
+This project has received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement no 101137074 - HEREDITARY.
-This work was supported by the “Fondo per la promozione e lo sviluppo delle politiche del Programma Nazionale per la Ricerca (PNR) - STARS@UNIPD 2021, project: MedMax”.
-We would also like to thank Paolo Emilio Mazzon and the other members of the Padova Neuroscience Center for their useful suggestions during the development of the library.
+We would also like to thank the other members of the Padova Neuroscience Center for their support during the project development.

 # References